freeverseio/LAOS-roadmap/README.md

 #### **Deliverable 6**:
 This deliverable will be focused on the generation of proof of existence of the metadata of the assets.
 Evolution chain will be able to generate the proof and the ownership chain will be in charge of verify it.

+- [evoChain] generate proof of existence of assets metadata
+- [ownChain] verify proof of existence of assets metadata

 ### **Milestone 3 [6-9 months]**
 This milestone aims to integrate the LAOS parachain with the ROCOCO relay chain.
 The XC-20 protocol will be integrated to facilitate transfer of the LAOS token to sibling parachains.
 Publication of the whitepaper.